Moderator and contributing correspondent Shippax

 Prior to joining ABB Marcus had a 14 year long carrier in the field of fire safety with Marioff Corporation and United Technologies where he held various positions the most recent as General Manager for the Marine and Offshore unit.

-Contributing correspondent and analyst Shippax
+Co-moderator and correspondent and analyst Shippax

 Based in Hong Kong and Austria, Alan Lam is a freelance journalist and maritime transport business researcher.
 He has been collaborating with Shippax for more than a decade, regularly contributing articles to both its monthly and yearly publications.
 He also writes for other shipping publications worldwide and compile customised market reports for investors, lenders, and suppliers.